Sports in Jamaica have always been a way of life for Jamaicans.

 Baseball

-Baseball was not a regular sport in Jamaica but a few players were able to close the gap from using a cricket bat and transfer that skill to the baseball field.
+Baseball was not a regular sport in Jamaica, but a few players were able to close the gap from using a cricket bat and transfer that skill to the baseball field.
 In doing so, those players were able to take their game to the highest level and play Major League Baseball in the US.
 Players such as Chili Davis, Rolando Roomes, Devon White and Justin Masterson.
-Baseball has being growing slowly in Jamaica as plans are being put in place to develop the game to attract a larger audience.
+Baseball has been growing slowly in Jamaica as plans are being put in place to develop the game to attract a larger audience.

 Boxing